-The subcontract service line item was under spent because funds for the on call consultant for transportation programs was not used.
+The consultant line item was under spent because funds for the on-call consultant for transportation programs, blueway brochure, and Commission were not needed but those funds can be carried forward to future grant years to fund additional projects.

 Advertising was under spent due to the RIDE Solutions program.